iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.13/report.md

 > No face id support<br> :date: __2019-12-28 20:08:49__

 > Should be able to upload previous medical records.
 Should be able to enter a complete medical history like on zocdoc.<br> :date: __2019-11-17 19:27:39__

-> Camera to upload the insurance card doesn't work.
-It doesn't focus on the card and the button to take the picture doesn't work.<br> :date: __2019-09-20 06:49:31__